himanshunayak-code/OctaNet--To-Do-list/README.md

 # OctaNet--To-Do-list
-To Do list using HTML/css/Javascript and backend like
+To Do list using HTML/css/Javascript.